ELECTRICAL ENGINEERING (EENG)

 View Course Learning Outcomes

-- 2. Estimate effects of wireless propagation mechanisms on signals.
+- Estimate the effects of wireless propagation mechanisms on signals.

-- 3. Be able to apply statistical channel models to wireless channels.
+- Apply statistical channel models to wireless channels.

-- 5. Describe, analyze, and understand engineering tradeoffs associated with modulation, coding, multiple access, and spread spectrum techniques.
+- Describe, analyze, and understand the engineering tradeoffs associated with modulation, coding, multiple access, and spread spectrum techniques.

 EENG428.
 COMPUTATIONAL ELECTROMAGNETICS.
 3.0 Semester Hrs.